-Pristine Palisade illustrated the shortcomings of Multimedia Fusion 2.
+The project moved an MMF2 engine, Sonic Worlds, and the larger development team went to work on the SAGE 2007 demo.
+The water level featured in the demo, Pristine Palisade, illustrated the shortcomings of Multimedia Fusion 2.
 Lack of object management, resulting in horrendous lag for low-end computers, was the main factor.
-Contributing was MMF2s programming, which was not satisfactory, according to the duo of DimensionWarped and Damizean.
-MMF2s workspace was an issue throughout the second demo’s development.
-The project was too much for this Clickteam program to handle and it was announced that Nexus would move to a new engine to be written from the ground up.
-A few months into this new engine’s development, Damizean asked The Taxman, who is responsible for a famous, C based fangame, Retro Sonic, for assistance.
-Damizean simply wanted to use a build of Retro Sonic (pre-Sonic XG merger) as a base and point of reference for the foundation of the new engine, but after challenges adapting to this code, Taxman instead offered to further enhance the current XG build of the Retro-Sonic engine for Nexus.
+The project's scope was too much for MMF2 to handle and it was announced that Nexus would move to a new engine to be written from the ground up.
+A few months into this new engine’s development, Damizean asked The Taxman, for assistance.
+Damizean simply wanted to use a build of Retro Sonic as a base and point of reference for the foundation of the new engine, but after challenges adapting to this code, Taxman instead offered to further enhance the current XG build of the Retro-Sonic engine for Nexus.

 Dr. Robotnik is back and this time, he is putting everything on the line!
 Using the scrap metal left over from his previous, failed attempts to destroy Sonic’s world, Robotnik builds a titanic clock tower in his image.
 Sonic the Hedgehog springs into action upon gazing at this technological monstrosity.
 Dr. Robotnik has been developing a paralyzing creation inside that clock tower and he vows to release it once the clock strikes a certain time.
 Will Robotnik stop Sonic from reaching the Egg Clock or can Sonic stop the ticking terror before the last bell tolls?

 Sonic NeXmas is a one-zone mini-game that was released every holiday season by the Nexus team.
 On Christmas Day of 2006, the old engine, created in Multimedia Fusion 1.5 by Damizean, played host to a holiday-themed version of Emerald Hill.
 The Christmas remixes of the Emerald Hill and Sonic 2 boss music were done by Nexus' composer, Hunter Bridges.
-The boss, which was rather rushed, was quickly sprited by Aerosol of SFGHQ and was programmed by DimensionWarped.

 Download Sonic Nexus